truveris/truveris.github.io/README.md

 ## Build the static site
-Generates all the file in the root directory:
+Generates the full site into the `output/` directory:

 ```shell
 make